thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 We can now see root bridge has a higher priority value that belongs to SW2.
 SW2 with the priorty value of 28682 is now root for VLAN 10 - because SW1 is down / not responding / not sending BPDUs.

-SW1 will regain root primary status in VLAN 10 topology when it regains connectivity and is up,up.
+SW1 will regain root status in VLAN 10 topology when it regains connectivity and is up,up.
+Remember, SW1 still has 'root primary' configuration so it will take it back once it's up again.

 <br>